-The centre is located in north Calgary at the easterly base of Nose Hill Park and south of the community of Huntington Hills.
-Residents enjoy the continuation of the lower and gentler portion of the Nose Hill bluff system, having a foothills character affording views in a number of locations.
-The form of development which has occurred since the inception of our community in 1954 is predominantly single-family, interspersed with some duplex dwellings.
+The centre is located in north Calgary at the eastern base of Nose Hill Park and south of the community of Huntington Hills.
+Residents enjoy the continuation of the lower and gentler portion of the Nose Hill bluff system, having a foothills character affording nice views in a number of locations.
+The development which has occurred since the inception of our community in 1954 is predominantly single-family, interspersed with some duplex dwellings.
 Residents of Thorncliffe have access to Nose Hill Park and the pathway, which includes a route through the Nose Creek Valley.

 What is a community association?

 Community associations are membership-based, volunteer led, non-profit groups most often responsible for facilities in dedicated areas of the city that support the social, civic and cultural structure of a community.
 Residents can contact their community association and its board members with concerns about virtually anything related to the area; infrastructure, traffic, crime, fitness and arts programming, cultural events and so much more.
 The most effective way to address ongoing concerns or begin a project is often to create or join a volunteer committee or group to assess local residents’ awareness and/or make your project a reality with fellow residents and neighbours.

 A bustling community association and healthy volunteer base can directly increase quality of life and even property values, so joining the TGCA is an easy way to contribute positively to your community today!

 A strong community association is built on the foundation of its members, and the TGCA strives to bring ours programs and services that meet their needs year after year.

 Over the years, the membership has worked hard to build one of the largest community centres of its kind in Calgary.
 Today, the centre is primarily used for recreational, cultural and social activities, such as weddings, seminars, religious celebrations, youth programs, seasonal community events and more.